grafana/grafana/docs/sources/permissions/overview.md

 A *user* is a named account in Grafana.
 A user can belong to one or more organizations and can be assigned different levels of privileges through roles.

 Grafana supports a wide variety of internal and external ways for users to authenticate themselves.
-These include from its own integrated database, from an external SQL server, or from an external LDAP server.
+These include from its own integrated database, an external SQL server, or external LDAP server.

 ## Grafana Admin